 There are no two ways about it; giving birth is a messy experience.
 Whether you’re laboring or delivering, an increased amount of bodily fluids comes with the territory.

-Both before and after you have your baby, it can be refreshing to have access to your own personal stash of cleansing wipes.
+Taking a shower might be out of the question for a little while, so it can be refreshing to have access to your own personal stash of cleansing wipes.

 (4) Phone and Phone Charger

 From updating friends and family about your labor process to capturing those first few coos and cuddles from your newborn, you don’t want to head to the hospital without your cellphone in tow!
+And you need your charger to keep it running.

 (5) Labor Tools